allofmex/translating-autoloader/README.md

 - **Skip tags** `{n}` added

   Parts within the to-be-translated strings can be kept from original text.
 Use-full for example if you have `<a href="...">link</a>` in your texts.
-Wrap it in `{n}<a href...{/t}` and you don't need to split your strings in multiple parts.
+Wrap it in `{t}...{n}<a href...>{/n}...{/t}` and you don't need to split your strings in multiple parts.

 - Translation files as **yaml**

-  This allows to use multi-line values in translation files, which improves readability especially if html code is to be translated.
+  This allows to use multi-line values in translation files, which improves readability especially if html code is inlcuded in target translation text.

 ## How-to-use